sai-krishna-msk/ML_Firewall/README.md

-## **This repo consists material covered in null chapters seminar on application of ML on network security**
+## **This repo consists of material covered in null chapters seminar taken on application of ML on network security**

 In case you've never heard or need a refresher on [SQL Injections](https://www.youtube.com/watch?v=ciNHn38EyRc) or [XSS](https://www.youtube.com/watch?v=L5l9lSnNMxg)